Improving Makeup Face Verification by Exploring Part-Based Representations: Introduction

 Coupled with this growing attention to facial parts, a set of approaches were proposed to use this idea for makeup invariant face verification.
-Guo et al.~\cite{Guo2014} and Chen et al.~\cite{Chen2016} proposed two different patch scheme approaches, where a set of local features are projected onto a subspace to make the match.
+Guo et al.~\cite{Guo2014} and Chen et al.~\cite{Chen2016} proposed two different patch scheme approaches, where local features are projected onto a subspace to make the match.
 Sun et al.~\cite{Sun2017} proposed a weakly supervised method pre-trained on Internet videos and fine-tuned on makeup datasets.
-In addition, they defined a new loss function with triplet term and two pairwise terms, and combined facial parts (and their mirroring) in the matching step using voting strategy.
-Li et al.~\cite{blan2019} proposed a bi-level adversarial network (BLAN), which uses a generative adversarial network to generate non-makeup images from makeup ones preserving the person identity.
+In addition, they defined a new loss function and combined facial parts (and their mirroring) in the matching step using voting strategy.
+Li et al.~\cite{blan2019} proposed a bi-level adversarial network (BLAN), which used a generative adversarial network to generate non-makeup images from makeup ones preserving the person identity.
 To further improve the quality of their synthesized images, they used a two-path generator that consider global and local structure.
 More recently, Wang et al.~\cite{emfd_2020} proposed a unified multi-branch network which can simultaneously synthesize makeup faces through face morphology network (swapping local regions of different images) and learn cosmetics-robust face representations using attention-based multi-branch learning network.
 This multi-branch consisted of one holistic and three local branches (two eyes and mouth) that can capture complementary and detailed information.